7 Quick and Easy Passover Recipes for the Busy, Jewish Millennial

 Total time: 9 hours, 10 minutes

 Hear me out: I’m not a slow-cooker person.
-My mother was not a slow-cooker person, and her mother before her was not a slow-cooker person (similarly we are not pop-up toaster people).
+My mother was not a slow-cooker person, and her mother before her was not a slow-cooker person (similarly, we are not pop-up toaster people).
 Still, I must give credit where credit is due.
-You can throw a bunch of stuff in a slow-cooker before you go to work while you work from home while you do errands etc. When you get back, you actually won’t have to cook at all.
-This is great if you’re a morning person, so when you get home, you can just eat, sleep, and do it all again the next day.
+You can throw some stuff in a slow cooker before you go to work, work from home, or do errands, ds, etc. When you get back, you actually won’t have to cook at all.
+This is great if you’re a morning person, so when you get home, you can eat, sleep, and do it all again the next day.
 Not to mention that brisket is a Jewish staple.

 Total time: 20 minutes

-Four ingredients, simple instructions, solid final product.
+Four ingredients, simple instructions, and a solid final product.
 The definition of quick and easy.

 Total time (without dipping sauce): approx. 15-20 minutes